Best Boxing Gloves UK (2026): Every Type Ranked

 Fit and feel: Substantial and settled.
 The wrist support is immediately noticeable.
 Feels like a glove built to be depended on.

 Best for: Fighters who spar consistently at intermediate to advanced level and want the best wrist protection available.
-Explore the full Rival boxing gear range.
+Read our full Rival RS11V Evolution review.
+Explore the full shop all Rival boxing gloves range.

 Rival RS100 Professional Sparring Gloves